 Avoid saying things like “If you eat that, it’s fattening,” or “Those foods make you fat.”

 Think of something else, like a positive personality trait, their style or color of their hair (when directing where to look).

-- Encourage healthy eating habits by offering fresh fruits and veggies for a snack.
+Start by offering fresh fruits and veggies for a snack.
 If your child has a cut or a bruise, offer them an orange and explain how vitamin C will help their cut or bruise heal faster!
 Emphasize healthy choices for good health rather than “thinness.”

 If your child is overweight, avoid the diet mentality and use these guidelines instead.

 Avoid saying negative things like, “I’m so fat,” or “I look so fat in this, I need to go on a diet.”

 Teach your children how advertisers entice kids to make unhealthy choices –so they can outsmart them!
 Take steps as a parent to stop companies from marketing unhealthy foods to kids.
 Explain to your child how photos are altered on magazines and ads.
 Understand how the media influences your child, see Overcoming Media Influences to Promote Healthy Self Image.

 You don’t need a big yard to have a garden.
 Lots of good fruits and veggies can grow in pots too.
 Try growing strawberries, peas, and tomatoes!

 Find a place where you can all go for a hike together.
 Listen to the sounds of nature and see what creatures you can find!
 Don’t forget to bring a healthy snack & water.
 Learn how to plan the perfect hike.

 Even if your family can’t go camping in the outdoors, see if they will let you go camping in the living room or backyard.
 Have fun telling spooky stories!

 Don’t have a pool in your backyard or apartment complex?
 See if your family can take you to a community pool.
 Have fun splashing around!
 Just don’t forget your sunscreen and drinking water.

 Go for a 30-minute walk with the whole family before or after dinner.

 By helping your kids to identify themselves with a wholesome and “grow-some” lifestyle that will help build their character rather than focusing on their physical appearance, they’ll become more confident in themselves, their abilities, and will continue to build strong character into adulthood!